-Another thing to be aware of is that you are responsible for your apartment key at all times during the term.
+Be aware that you are responsible for your apartment key at all times during the term.
 Keep it on your person, not in your purse or backpack.
 For security reasons, a lost key means that the locks must be changed immediately at your expense.
 Charges start at around 150 euro.
 And remember that Florence and Rome are big cities.
 Never leave your apartment door unlocked, and never loan your key to anyone else.